Obama: We have a special responsibility to lead the effort against climate change

 The White House said the ultimate target is to “achieve deep economy-wide reductions on the order of 80% by 2050.”

-“Congress may try to stop us, but we believe that with control of Congress changing hands we can proceed with the authority we already have.”
-The official added, “This is really the crusade of a narrow group of people who are politically motivated and have made this a cause celebre, but we believe we will be successful.”
+“Congress may try to stop us, but we believe that with control of Congress changing hands we can proceed with the authority we already have,” the official said.

-The administration hopes to sell the plan back home by touting the anticipated savings on energy costs.
-“Consumers and businesses will save literally billions of dollars” a senior administration official said.
-The plan offers initiatives and incentives to develop more solar and wind power across both countries, the official said.
+The Obama administration hopes to sell the plan back home by touting the anticipated savings on energy costs.
+The plan offers initiatives and incentives to develop more solar and wind power in both countries, the official said.

 Another official said the agreement “won’t all fall together in five minutes,” but hopes this will demonstrate to other nations that working together to reduce carbon emissions would prove that “we can work together to enhance deployment of sustainable clean technologies.”